 \section{Abstract}

-This paper is about alerting acoustic event detection and sound source localisation in an urban scenario.
-Specifically, we are interested in spotting the presence of horns, and sirens of emergency vehicles.
-In order to obtain a reliable system able to operate robustly despite the presence of traffic noise, which can be copious, unstructured and unpredictable, we propose to treat the spectrograms of incoming stereo signals as images, and apply semantic segmentation, based on a Unet architecture, to extract the target sound from the background noise.
+This paper is about acoustic event detection and sound source localisation in urban scenarios.
+Specifically, we are interested in detecting and localising horns and sirens of emergency vehicles.
+Urban scenarios, though, can be characterised by copious, unstructured and unpredictable traffic noise, which can severely compromise the performance and effectiveness of traditional filtering techniques.
+By analysing the spectrograms of incoming stereo signals as images, we can leverage image processing techniques and obtain a demonstrably robust system.
+Indeed, image processing methods, such as convolutional neural networks, which do not operate locally, offer interesting mechanisms for background foreground separation.
+When applied to spectrograms, those mechanisms allow using the entire context of the soundscape to discover and learn correlations both in the time and frequency domains, \textit{de facto} implementing noise detection through semantic segmentation.
 In a multi-task learning scheme, together with signal denoising, we perform acoustic event classification to identify the nature of the alerting sound.
-Lastly, we use the denoised signals to localise the acoustic source on the horizon plane, by regressing the direction of arrival of the sound through a CNN architecture.
-Our experimental evaluation shows an average classification rate of $94\%$, and a median absolute error on the localisation of $7.5\degree$ when operating on audio frames of $0.5s$, and of $2.5\degree$ when operating on frames of $2.5s$.
+Lastly, we use the denoised signals to localise the acoustic source on the ground plane, by regressing the direction of arrival of the sound.
+Our experimental evaluation shows an average classification rate of 94\%, and a median absolute error on the localisation of 7.5$\degree$ when operating on audio frames of 0.5 s, and of 2.5$\degree$ when operating on frames of 2.5 s.
 The system offers excellent performance in particularly challenging scenarios, where the noise level is remarkably high.